googleapis/google-cloud-ruby/google-cloud-translate/docs/authentication.md

-## With `gcloud-ruby`
+## With `google-cloud-ruby`

-With `gcloud-ruby` it's incredibly easy to get authenticated and start using Google's APIs.
+With `google-cloud-ruby` it's incredibly easy to get authenticated and start using Google's APIs.
 You can set your credentials on a global basis as well as on a per-API basis.

 ### The API access key